 - Under Table, select a table or use the text box to search for a table by name.

 Drag the table to the canvas, and then select the sheet tab to start your analysis.

 Use custom SQL to connect to a specific query rather than the entire data source.
 For more information, see Connect to a Custom SQL Query.

 Customize the connection using driver parameters

 There are times when you might want to modify the connection made with the Amazon Redshift connector.
-Starting in Tableau 2019.2.1, you can do this by appending driver parameters to the connection string in the Enter custom driver parameters text box:
+Starting in Tableau 2019.2.1, you can do this by appending driver parameters to the connection string in the Custom driver parameters text box:

 Note: You can’t change the driver parameters that Tableau generates; you can only append parameters.

 In this example, agarcia enters parameters that enable federated authentication using IDP:

 In this example, you limit the number of rows fetched to 1000:

 For details about driver parameters, see ODBC Driver Configuration Options(Link opens in a new window) on the Amazon AWS website.